-Rayburn's former home, just west of Bonham, is now the Sam Rayburn House Museum, a Texas Historical Commission property that seeks to increase awareness of Rayburn's life and career through exhibitions and guided tours.
+Rayburn's former home, just west of Bonham, is now the Sam Rayburn House State Historic Site, a Texas Historical Commission property that seeks to increase awareness of Rayburn's life and career through exhibitions and guided tours.

 Allen, Edward.
 Sam Rayburn: Leading the Lawmakers.
 Chicago: Encyclopaedia Britannica Press, 1963 (for juvenile readers).

 Brown, D. Clayton.
 "Sam Rayburn and the Development of Public Power in the Southwest."
 Southwestern Historical Quarterly 78, no. 2 (1974): 140–154.